 Endear will now attribute messages differently depending on the types of interactions we capture about a message.
 Instead of only considering how recently a message was sent to the purchasing customer, we will also assess if the customer engaged with that message in a meaningful way.
 And the beauty of this system is that we can still do all of this attribution without needing to introduce any technical complexity for the brand!
 Just as simple for the user with more sophisticated, accurate results.
 And of course, no two brands or organizations are the same, so we've also made room for more customization and rule-setting on a per-customer basis.

 This new model aligns better with how we hope brands use Endear.
 First & foremost, our brands want to engage in meaningful dialogue with their customers.
 By designing our attribution around that dialogue, we help our brands align incentives for their salespeople with those goals.

-In 2021, we plan to introduce many new messaging & chat services to Endear including video chat, WhatsApp, Instagram Direct, Facebook Messenger & more.
+In the future, we plan to introduce many new messaging & chat services to Endear including video chat, WhatsApp, Instagram Direct, Facebook Messenger & more.
 We also plan to make it easier to integrate Endear with customer service platforms so you can use Endear to focus purely on selling.
 As we introduce these new integrations we also plan to introduce new & better ways to drive & attribute sales over those channels.